440 Six Pack Compression Ratio: 440 6-BBL Mopar (All Years)

 1969 440 Six Pack/6-BBL Compression Ratio

-Its compression ratio was more than the high-performance 440.
-The ratio combined with the intake manifold and carburetors bumped its horsepower up to 390 HP.
+Its compression ratio was the same as the high-performance 440.
+The intake manifold and carburetors bumped its horsepower up to 390 HP.

 1970 Compression Ratio

-A few other changes were made to the engine, like the connecting rods, but the compression remained the same.
+A few other changes were made to the engine, like the connecting rods, the compression ratio was increased and the pistons had 4 valve reliefs, notches..

 1971 Compression Ratio